Home

 • "Let us hold fast the profession of our faith without wavering; (for he is faithful that promised;)"

-The exhortation to, "hold fast the profession of our faith without wavering," is not a proof of our indispensable cooperation, but an illustration of the necessary evidence of true salvation, which is the compulsory results inevitable when Christ is truly working within us.
-We are motivated by the Spirit, not by rewards.
-The fact of the matter is, of ourselves we merit no rewards.
-Because it is Christ's work in us by which we merit reward for our labors.
-Why then a bema seat judgment when we merit nothing of ourselves?
-Why such a doctrine when it is only by Grace of God that we merit the reward.
-For our own works are unprofitable without Christ, and would merit us no payment (translated, reward).
+The exhortation to, "hold fast the profession of our faith without wavering," is not the proof of our indispensable cooperation, but an illustration of the necessary evidence of our true salvation, which is the compulsory result that is inevitable when Christ is truly working within us.
+We are motivated by the Spirit in us, not by rewards.
+The fact of the matter is, we (of ourselves) merit no rewards.
+Because it is Christ's work in us by which we may lay claim to reward for our labors.
+Why then a bema seat judgment when Christ did it all and we merit nothing of ourselves?
+Why such a doctrine when it is only by the Grace of God that we receive the reward?
+For our own works are as filthy rags, unprofitable without Christ.
+It would merit us no payment (translated, reward) if that were the case.
 The only reward we get is for the work that Christ has done for us.

 Luke 17:10